safecloud-project/recast/README.md

 ```

 This command will launch three containers.
-One named *proxy*, containing the web application accepting HTTP requests on port 3000, a second one named *dummy-coder* in charge of encoding/decoding and a last one name *redis* for storage.
+One named *proxy*, containing the web application accepting HTTP requests on port 3000, a second one named *coder* in charge of encoding/decoding and a last one name *redis* for storage.

 ## API